Zi-angZhang/blah-blah/archive/20190822/README.md

 Well, before going that deep, we still have some stains in the logic surface, let's sweep them out..... blah!

 ###### turn convolution into matrix multiplies

+Nowadays convolutional operations are mapped into matrix multiply operations which can directed be processed by GPUs and CPUs.